adi1239/Problem-solving-with-C-/README.md

 # Problem-solving-with-C-
-all examples and math problems solving with C++
+all examples and math problems solving with C